Wix vs WordPress — Which is Better?

 • use point of sale functionality via Square, Sumup, and the Wix Owner app

-• provide customers with real time shipping calculations (U.S. and Brazil only)
+• provide customers with real time shipping calculations (U.S. only)

 Wix also provides flexible tax and shipping options.
 It allows you to set up tax on a per-region basis, which is useful for meeting VAT MOSS (VAT Mini One Stop Shop) rules when selling digital products to customers based in the EU.